White Bean and Sausage Soup is hearty, creamy, and packed with flavorful veggies, seasoned Italian sausage, and tender white beans.

 This Sausage Tortellini Soup and this White Bean Soup are two of my personal favorite recipes and luckily, the entire family loves both.
 So naturally, a mashup was in order!
 This white bean and sausage soup is total comfort food.

-While there is some dairy in this soup that helps to thicken it, we also thicken it by blending up some of the beans.
-This yields an even thicker and heartier soup, but in a more nutritious way — score!
+While there is some dairy in the soup that helps to thicken it, we also thicken it by blending some of the beans.
+This results in an even thicker and heartier soup—score!

 Process shots-- images of the oil and sausage being added, and the sausage being browned, then butter, onion, and carrots being added